Brent M. Jones - Connected Events Matter

 Fight Burnout: Become a Student of Your Industry Again

 Workplace burnout manifests as a lack of enthusiasm and engagement, lower productivity, and job dissatisfaction.
-If you want to be a better communicator and continue to be an innovator, you will not be successful if you suffer workplace burnout, and the reasons have some value to both needs.
+If you want to be a better communicator and continue to innovate, you will not be successful if you suffer workplace burnout, and the reasons have some value to both needs.

 Rather than taking pride in all that he had done, he said he felt trapped by the past, feeling his efforts to find new ideas just resulted in what were dated ideas.
 His response to his failed efforts was boredom, and his claim seemed to be just a deflection from the real problem of outdated ideas.

-Finding the right next step takes more than a gut reaction.
-It includes reading everything you can about your work and skills and talking to everyone in the same industries and marketplace, including those who supply, sell, and compete in it.
+Finding the correct next step takes more than a gut reaction.
+It includes reading everything you can about your work and skills and talking to everyone in the same industries and marketplace, including those who supply, sell, and compete.
 My friend’s pride in being an entrepreneur had overshadowed what it takes to learn and excel.
-Expecting the past to the past to tell you what to do today is not enough and is a key indicator of being burned out.
+Expecting the past to the past to tell you what to do today is not enough and is a crucial indicator of being burned out.

 One definition of burnout is “the end of the powered stage in a rocket’s flight when the propellant has been used up.”
-With people like the rocket, a lot of energy pursuing various goals is used up, and when people are burned out, they can feel used up and complacent.
-Burnout is also blamed on job stress, affecting an individual’s physical and emotional state and causing mental exhaustion.
+People like the rocket use a lot of energy pursuing various goals, and when they are burned out, they can feel used up and complacent.
+Burnout is also blamed on job stress, which affects an individual’s physical and emotional state and causes mental exhaustion.

 When employees burnout, they lose relevance to their employers.
 No matter where you fit in an organization, there is value in being a student of your industry.